GoogleCloudPlatform/anthos-ai/README.md

 ## Overview
 AI and Machine Learning workflows using TensorFlow on [Anthos Bare Metal](https://cloud.google.com/anthos/clusters/docs/bare-metal/1.6).
 TensorFlow is one of the most popular ML frameworks ([10M+ downloads](https://pypistats.org/packages/tensorflow) per month) in use today, but at the same time presents a lot of challenges when it comes to setup (GPUs, CUDA Drivers, TF Serving etc), performance tuning, cluster provisioning, maintenance, and model serving.
 This work will showcase the easy to use guides for ML model serving, training, infrastructure, ML Notebooks, and more on Anthos Bare Metal.

+## Terraform as IaC
+[Terraform](https://www.terraform.io/) is an open-source infrastructure as code software tool, and one of the ways in which Enterprise IT teams create, manage, and update infrastructure resources such as physical machines, VMs, switches, containers, and more.
+Provisioning the hardware or resources is always the first step in the process and these guides will be using Terraform to create the infrastructure for AI/ML apps.

 ## Serving TensorFlow ResNet Model on ABM
 In this installation you'll see how to create an end-to-end TensorFlow ML